ssendns/read-me/README.md

 ## personal note

-i love reading. i read every day, and I often write notes about what i read. but i never found a book tracking app that actually fit me - they were always either too complex or too limited. so I built my own!
+I love reading.
+I read every day, and I often write notes about what I read.
+But I never found a book tracking app that actually fit me, they were always either too complex or too limited.
+So I built my own!

 ---

-i am currently building out my portfolio — learning fast, building fast, and refining my craft every day. if this project speaks to you, feel free to [connect with me](https://github.com/ssendns). i am always open to collaborating on cool, meaningful projects.
+If this project speaks to you, feel free to [connect with me](https://github.com/ssendns).
+I am always open to collaborating on cool, meaningful projects.